weskam/weskam.github.io/README.md

 # Personal data for blog
-transformed by Jekyll into a static site whenever I push this repo to GitHub.
+Transformed by Jekyll into a static site whenever this repo is pushed to GitHub.

 # License
 All post contents are © Wes Kaminer.